ASSESSMENT AND SUPPORT

 In chapter 3, Golding presents Simon as an unsociable but thoughtful and, even spiritual boy.
 When Ralph and Jack go looking for him they find he has disappeared and has, in fact, retreated to a little spot that is “screened off from the open space [of the island] by a few leaves“ and where the candle buds “glimmer … under the light that prick[s] down from the first stars.”

 Complete this PEA paragraph by writing the Analysis section.
-You need to explain why the evidence proves the point.
+You need to explain what the evidence means and why it proves the point.
 You need to make your argument, in other words; you need to explain the reasoning behind the point.

 Example response